-If you’ve been diagnosed with fibroids, here’s the truth: you may experience side effects like heavy periods, pelvic pain and constipation.
+With this diagnosis, you may experience side effects like heavy periods, pelvic pain and constipation.
 You may have difficulties becoming pregnant, or carrying a pregnancy to term.
 You will certainly want to talk to your doctors about all the treatment options that are available to you.
 Those are the facts.
 Now, here are the fictions that you need to dismiss:

 MYTH #1: Untreated Fibroids Will Keep On Growing

 But here’s the tricky part: it’s hard to know what kind of growth pattern your fibroid will follow.
 For that reason, even if you decide to delay treatment, you will want to see your doctor regularly to monitor tumor development.
+(Make sure to get an ultrasound at each check-in, to track any growth.)
+And remember, the smaller your fibroid, the more treatment options available to you.

-MYTH #2: Fibroids must be removed.
+Fibroid MYTHs #2: Fibroids must be removed.

 Fibroids that aren’t causing symptoms may not require any form of treatment, especially if you’ve completed your family or have no interest in becoming pregnant.
 If your fibroids are causing symptoms like heavy bleeding, severe pain or fertility problems, you’ll likely want to seek treatment, but surgeries like myomectomies (removal of the fibroid) or hysterectomies (removal of the uterus) are not your only options.

-MYTH #3: Taking medication can make fibroids disappear.
+Fibroid MYTH #3: Taking medication can make fibroids disappear.

 Nonsurgical fibroid treatments, like UFE, are sometimes an option.
 And some other treatment options, like progesterone-based pills or shots, or certain birth controls, can lessen fibroid symptoms like heavy bleeding.
 Some drugs may even help shrink your fibroids over time, but the benefits will disappear as soon as you get off the meds.
 Additionally, several fibroid medications have recently been connected to other, more serious, health complications